 Who Can Benefit From Stem Cell Treatment, Or Regenerative Medicine?

-Patients suffering from musculoskeletal conditions that haven't had effect from traditional treatment, or therapies are ideal for regenerative medicine, either as an addition to their already existing treatment or as a stand-alone therapy.
+Patients suffering from musculoskeletal conditions that haven't had effect from traditional treatment, or therapies may be ideal candidates for regenerative medicine, either as an addition to their already existing treatment or as a stand-alone therapy.

 Why Stem Cells?

-Stem cells are the body's natural repairmen and have amazing healing potential.
+Stem cells are the body's natural repairmen and are thought to have amazing healing potential.

 The body also lacks any method of transporting stem cells from the reservoir in fatty tissue, or bone marrow to injured areas.